deepaksood619/deepaksood619.github.io/docs/networking/others/vpn.md

 ngrok is a reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service. ngrok captures and analyzes all traffic over the tunnel for later inspection and replay.

+Unified Ingress Platform  for developers

+ngrok combines your reverse proxy, firewall, API gateway, and global load balancing to deliver apps and APIs.

 https://ngrok.com

 https://github.com/inconshreveable/ngrok